16 Delectable AIP Cheesecake Recipes

 Ingredients: cauliflower, coconut cream, coconut oil, lemon zest, lemon juice, honey, maple syrup, sea salt, vanilla, gelatin, pumpkin, cinnamon, cloves, mace, ginger, apple cider vinegar, AIP or Scottish shortbread crust.

 The first thing that hits you when you look at this great AIP dessert is the rich color from the pumpkin!
 This would be a lovely dish to serve at Halloween as a dessert as it is a celebration of all the pumpkin pie spices we love and has the warming flavors of cinnamon and ginger.
-This cheesecake also benefits from having a base made with cauliflower which helps keep it low in carbohydrates.
+This cheesecake also benefits from having a base made with cauliflower, adding nutrients.

 – Whole Life, Full Soul